 We understand the urge to aggressively clean your smartphone screen, but you need to avoid using a wet or soaking cloth to clean your device.

-If you’re using a screen-safe spray cleaner, gently mist a soft microfiber cloth and squeeze it out so it’s just barely damp before using it on your smartphone screen.
+Using a screen-safe spray cleaner is ideal if you can gently mist a soft microfiber cloth and squeeze it out so it’s just barely damp before using it on your smartphone screen.

 Moisture is the enemy of electronic devices, including smartphones.
 While the alcohol in screen-safe cleansers isn’t corrosive to most of the components of your phone, if it is overused on the screen, it can actually soak into the screen and damage your phone’s display.